mars0i/pasta/README.md

 The point is to compare two evolutionary strategies and see which is selected for under specific parameter combinations.
-One strategy, a version of what's called a "K strategy", here uses a model of learning based on prediction error minimization.
-The other strategy, a variant of what's known as an r strategy, here produces offspring that are simply predisposed to certain behaviors, and don't learn.
-This can be selected for under some conditions.
+One strategy, a variant of what's called a "K strategy", here uses a model of learning based on prediction error minimization.
+The other strategy, a variant of what's known as an r strategy, here produces offspring that are simply predisposed to certain behaviors and don't learn.
+The *general* concepts are that r strategists tend to produce more offspring, but many of them die without reproduction, while K strategists are less likely to die, but produce fewer offspring.
+Roughly, an r strategy prioritizes quantity over quality, while a K strategy does the opposite.

 There are two contiguous environments.
 In the left side hand environment, small mushrooms are nutrious (yellow) and large mushrooms